dennybritz/bella/README.md

   - retweet
 ```

-You can also write the configuration in Javascript.
+You can also write your configuration in Javascript.
 This gives you additional flexibility.
 Documentation for this is TODO.

 ### Display Types

-Internally, each display type is implemented as a React component.
+Display Types describe how your records are rendered in the GUI, Internally, each display type is implemented as a reactjs component.

 ##### `Post`

-A post is a raw body of text with an associated author and timestamp.
-Social media posts, reviews, and blog posts fit well into the `Post` category.
+A post is a raw body of text, (optionally) associated with an author and timestamp.
+Social media posts, reviews, and blog posts are good fits for the `Post` category.

 **Properties:**